felixlu/awesome-stars/topics.md

 - [chen08209/FlClash](https://github.com/chen08209/FlClash) - A multi-platform proxy client based on ClashMeta,simple and easy to use, open-source and ad-free.
 - [KRTirtho/spotube](https://github.com/KRTirtho/spotube) - 🎧 Open source music client!
 Available for both desktop & mobile!
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
 AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
 The leading open source Notion alternative.
-- [appwrite/appwrite](https://github.com/appwrite/appwrite) - Build like a team of hundreds_
+- [appwrite/appwrite](https://github.com/appwrite/appwrite) - The open-source Vercel alternative
 - [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source remote desktop application designed for self-hosting, as an alternative to TeamViewer.
 - [flutterchina/flutter-in-action](https://github.com/flutterchina/flutter-in-action) - 《Flutter实战》书稿。第二版书稿已上传，请移步新Repo。